Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 Storage mistakes everyone makes

 Tossing all your jewellery into one box is the number one killer.
-Enamel pieces rubbing against each other (or against metal pieces) leads to scratches and chips.
+Coated pieces rubbing against each other (or against metal pieces) leads to scratches and chips.
 Always store enamel jewellery separately, ideally in individual soft pouches or compartments.

 Humidity control matters too.
 Too dry and metal can become brittle.
 Too humid and you get tarnishing on the metal parts.
 A normal bedroom environment is usually fine.